 Armoire Makeover Ideas

-If you want to change up a room while creating storage space, used armoires can be purchased online, at estate sales or at neighborhood garage sales.
+If you want to change up a room while creating storage space, used armoires can be purchased online, at estate sales, or at neighborhood garage sales.
 Often, you can purchase one for a great price when it needs to be restored or refinished.

 Armoires can also be repurposed by rearranging draws and shelves or removing all the interior hardware to create storage for long dresses, evening gowns, formal attire, or coats.
-Once hollowed out, you can use a larger armoire to create a private home office spot or a craft workspace.
+Once hollowed out, you can use a larger piece to create a private home office spot or a craft workspace.

 An armoire with the front doors removed can serve as a bookcase or a display case for artwork or figurines and comes in handy when used as a place to hang keys, coats, and store boots by an entryway.